 Canine mange is a general term for an unsightly and uncomfortable skin condition caused by several types of mange mites.
 In dogs, the most common types of mange include:

 Commonly known as scabies, this type of canine mange is highly contagious and very frequently affects dogs and can also be transferred to humans.
 It causes severe itching and skin irritation in dogs.
 It is considered to be the most serious type of mange in dogs.

 The mite causing demodectic mange is called Demodex canis.
-These microscopic mites live in the hair follicles of many dogs.
+These microscopic mites live in the hair follicles of many healthy dogs.
 They usually do not cause a problem unless the dog has a compromised immune system, in which case they can quickly over-populate and start causing skin irritation and hair loss in the dog.

 Commonly known as “walking dandruff”, this type of mange is caused by the cheyletiella mites which are larger than most mites and are visible to the human eye.